NateRex/malmo-extension/README.md

 3. Install the malmo-extension package using pip:
     ```
-    pip3 install malmoext==0.37.*
+    pip3 install malmoext==<VERSION>.*
     ```

-    **Note** - The minor version of this package should match the minor version of the Malmo Platform.
-For example, if you downloaded version 0.37.0 of the Malmo Platform, you should download version 0.37.\* of the malmo-extension package.
+    **Note** - The major version you choose should match the minor version of your Malmo Platform download.
+For example, if you downloaded version 0.37.\* of the Malmo Platform, you should download version 37.\* of the malmo-extension package.

 That's it!
 You are now ready to begin using this Malmo wrapper.
 Check out the [Mission Guide](https://github.com/NateRex/malmo-extension/tree/master/example_missions#malmo-extension-mission-guide) for details on how to get started building and running Minecraft missions.